AmdSampsa/container-juggle/README.md

 ### 2. Setup your first context

-*you will be creating lots of these*
+*You will be creating lots of these.
+Your contexts will be piling up in ~/mirror/context.*

 Let's define your first container, its image id, name and where it's going to run.